pagekit/docs/serverconfig.md

 ## nginx

-With Nginx, connect PHP to Nginx [(example)](http://wiki.nginx.org/PHPFcgiExample) and add the following to your config file to support nice links.
+With Nginx, connect [PHP to Nginx](http://wiki.nginx.org/PHPFcgiExample) and add the following to your config file to support nice URLs.

 ```nginx
 location / {